fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - When one player wins a victory, the whole team also wins that victory.
 - Teammates can perform Diplomatic Actions with each other, with the exception of Espionage Actions.

-A couple important things to note: unlike some past _Civ_ games, teams don’t share Tech or Civic progress.
-We wanted each leader to still feel unique and fully playable – even when you’re working as a team!
-The same also applies to Legacy Path progress: it’s still your own personal endeavor.
+A couple important things to note: unlike some past _Civ_ games, teams don't share Tech or Civic progress.
+We wanted each leader to still feel unique and fully playable – even when you're working as a team!
+The same also applies to Legacy Path progress: it's still your own personal endeavor.

-We hope our MP fans enjoy this feature and we’re excited to hear how it feels in practice.
+We hope our MP fans enjoy this feature and we're excited to hear how it feels in practice.
 Keep the feedback coming in!

  ![](app://assets.2k.com/1a6ngf98576c/6DbZO5WsewIKX7APxzuP7y/01dbfa5af0e56805672fc122c3e37ad4/Update_Notes_Header.png)